 - Tuition for your graduate program and the cost of basic medical insurance obtained through the university.

 - While on campus during the scholarship period, a monthly subsistence allowance to cover all living expenses (accommodations, food, etc., including books).
 The amount of the allowance varies depending on the host country.

 Developing country nationals must:

-- Not hold dual citizenship of a developed country
+- Not hold dual citizenship of any developed country;

-- Hold a Bachelor (or equivalent) degree earned at least 3 years prior to the application deadline date
+- Hold a Bachelor’s (or equivalent) degree earned at least 3 years prior to the Application Deadline date;

-- Have 3 years or more of recent development-related experience after earning a Bachelor (or equivalent) degree
+- Have 3 years or more of recent development-related work experience after earning a Bachelor’s (or equivalent) degree;

-- Not an Executive Director, his/her alternate, and/or staff of all types of appointments of the World Bank Group or a close relative of the aforementioned by blood or adoption with the term “close relative” defined as: Mother, Father, Sister, Half-sister, Brother, Half-brother, Son, Daughter, Aunt, Uncle, Niece, or Nephew
+- Not be an Executive Director, his/her alternate, and/or staff of any type of appointment of the World Bank Group or a close relative of the aforementioned by blood or adoption with the term “close relative” defined as Mother, Father, Sister, Half-sister, Brother, Half-brother, Son, Daughter, Aunt, Uncle, Niece, or Nephew.

 How to Apply